| Title: | Visualising How Nonlinear Dimension Reduction Warps Your Data |

 This function calculates the average values of high-dimensional data within each hexagonal bin.

-A tibble that contains the high-dimensional data and embedding with hexagonal bin IDs. |
+A tibble that contains the scaled embedding with hexagonal bin IDs. |

 A tibble with the average values of the high-dimensional data within each hexagonal bin.

-This function calculates the 2D distances between pairs of points in a data frame.
+This function calculates the 2-D distances between pairs of points in a data frame.

-tr_coord_df |
+trimesh_data |

 A tibble that contains the x and y coordinates of start and end points. |